No Country for Old Men: Home media

 Kenneth S. Brown of website High-Def Digest stated that "the Blu-ray edition of the film ... is magnificent ... and includes all of the 480i/p special features that appear on the standard DVD.
 However, to my disappointment, the slim supplemental package doesn't include a much needed directors' commentary from the Coens.
 It would have been fascinating to listen to the brothers dissect the differences between the original novel and the Oscar-winning film.
 It may not have a compelling supplemental package, but it does have a striking video transfer and an excellent PCM audio track."

 The Region 2 DVD (Paramount) was released on June 2, 2008.
-The film was released on Blu-ray Disc in the UK on September 8, 2008.
+The film was released on Blu-ray Disc in the United Kingdom on September 8, 2008.
 A 3-disc special edition with a digital copy was released on DVD and Blu-ray on April 7, 2009.
-It was presented in 2.35:1 anamorphic widescreen and Dolby Digital 5.1 (English, Spanish).
+It was presented in its theatrical 2.35:1 anamorphic widescreen aspect ratio and in Dolby Digital 5.1 (English, Spanish).
 This release included over five hours of new bonus features although it lacks deleted scenes and audio commentary.
 Some of the bonus material/features on the disc include documentaries about the production and working with the Coens, a featurette made by Brolin, the featurette "Diary of a Country Sheriff" which considers the lead characters and the subtext they form, a Q&A discussion with the crew hosted by Spike Jonze, and a variety of interviews with the cast and the Coens from EW.com Just a Minute, ABC Popcorn with Peter Travers, and an installment of Charlie Rose.

+A Criterion Collection 4k/Blu-ray edition was released on December 10, 2024.